The "Hidden" Lists

 Check Your Exposure

-Use our free calculator to see if your customer's ownership structure triggers an automatic block or a red flag.
+Use our free calculator to map your customer's ownership structure against the 50% threshold and see where red flags sit today.

 Run BIS 50% CalculatorFrequently Asked Questions